Superrehtard/old_diaspora_wiki/Alternate-get-involved-page.md

 ## Any questions?

 Come talk to us.
-The best ways to get in touch in realtime in [[IRC|How-we-use-IRC]].
-Tell us what you're interested in working on - code, tutorials, feature ideas, mockups, running a pod, helping with the wiki, other - and we can help you figure out how to get going.
+The best ways to get in touch in realtime is [[IRC|How-we-use-IRC]].
+Tell us what you're interested in working on - code, tutorials, feature ideas, mockups, running a pod, helping with the wiki, or something else - and we can help you figure out how to get going.